lencx/music/vue3.md

 * The component is too large and needs to be organized by feature.
 * Need to reuse code across other components.
 * You & your team prefer the alternative syntax.

+## LifeCycle

+### Composition API LifeCycle Methods

+* onBeforeMount
+* onMounted
+* onBeforeUpdate
+* onUpdated
+* onBeforeUnmount
+* onUnmounted
+* onActivated
+* onDeactivated
+* onErrorCaptured

+### Lifecycle Hooks

+* `beforeCreate`: Called immediately after instance is initialized, before options are processed.
+* `created`: Called after the instance has been created.
+* `beforeMount`: Right before mounting of the DOM begins.
+* `mounted`: Called when the instance has been mounted (browser updated).
+* `beforeUpdate`: Called when reactive data has changed, before the DOM is re-rendered.
+* `updated`: Called when reactive data has changed, and the DOM has been re-rendered.
+* `beforeDestroy`: Called right before the Vue instance is destroyed.
+* `destroyed`: Called after the Vue instance has been destroyed.

+### Two New Vue 3 LifeCycle Methods

+* `onRenderTracked`: called when a reactive dependency is first being accessed in the render function, during render.
+This dependency will now be tracked.
+This is helpful to see which dependencies are being tracked, for debugging.
+* `onRenderTriggered`: Called when a new render is triggered, allowing you to inspect what dependency triggered a component to re-render.

 ## Setup & Reactive References